Cuisine of New England: Pizza

 Much of the pizza in New England is Greek pizza, owing to the strong presence of Greek immigrants and Greek Americans in the food-service industry in New England.
 Greek pizza (as understood in New England) is typified by its chewy, bready crust similar to focaccia, which is baked in shallow, round metal pan liberally coated with olive oil.
-Greek-style pizzerias in New England are often found under the name House of Pizza.
+Greek-style pizzerias in New England are often found under the name House of Pizza or Pizza House.